UpCloudLtd/uks-instructions/backup/README.md

 ## Deploy a Test App

 Our test app is a simple nginx pod.
 We use a Persistent Volume for the nginx logs, so we can follow website loads and see if our backup and restore works.
 View the app yaml for more information.
-Velero is also capable of doing pre- and posthooks for both backups and restores.
+Velero is also capable of doing pre- and post-hooks for both backups and restores.
 The test app has an example on how to run scripts before and after a backup is run.

 ```text
 cat k8s/velero-demo-app.yaml